Office of International Affairs (OIA)

 Invited for a program or employment at Jefferson

-Foreign scholars preparing to accept employment at Jefferson
+Preparing to accept employment at Jefferson

 I am currently in the U.S. in B-1/ B-2 status, and I have been offered a job at Jefferson.
 What do I do?

 I will come to Jefferson as a J-1 Exchange Visitor, but I will not be funded by Jefferson.
-What kind of financial documentation must I show OIA to request an DS-2019 entry document?
+What kind of financial documentation must I show OIA to request an DS-2019 document?

 In order for OIA to be able to issue a DS-2019, you must provide OIA with financial documentation that: